3rd Position Blues Harp – An Introduction

 4D 4B 3D” 3D”‘ 2D 2D” 1D

 Now practice working up from draw one and down again from draw eight.
-Rehearse it until you have memorised the whole sequence.
-Get it fluent.
-You are doing some important foundation work here.
-Not many intermediate harp players can do what you’re doing.
+Rehearse it until you have memorised the whole sequence and can get it fluent.
+You are doing some important foundation work and not too many intermediate harp players can do what you’re doing.
 So well done!

 Wide-mouth frog harping